Indigenous music of Canada: Glen Meadmore

 Glen Meadmore is an actor and performance artist currently residing in Los Angeles.
 He has been described as "...the world's greatest exponent of the genre known as gay Christian punk".
 He is sometimes referred to as "Cowpunk". working as a performance artist, appearing at the famed punk, avant garde, artist scenester hangout nightclub the Anti-Club where he became renowned for his outrageous performances.
 During this time, he met African American queer political performance artist Vaginal Davis and the two formed the band Pedro, Muriel and Esther, also known as PME, one of the earliest queer punk bands to emerge.

 Derek Miller

 Derek Miller, born in Six Nations on 29 October 1974, is an Indigenous Canadian singer-songwriter.
 He is a two-time winner of the Juno Award for Juno Award for Indigenous Music Album of the Year, for his albums Lovesick Blues and The Dirty Looks.
 Derek has been brought to the attention of veteran and well respected musicians, such as Daniel Lanois and Buffy Sainte-Marie.

-Black & Grey

-Black & Grey is a Canadian pop rock/alternative band from Membertou, Nova Scotia in Cape Breton County made up of members: Brandon Johnson, Daniel Paul, Michael Mellen, and Tyler Mellen.
-They have had one self-titled EP released in 2013, and three successful singles to hit radio waves, "Goodbye Misery" (which was dedicated to Amanda Todd), "What Makes You Who You Are", and "Pretty Little Nightmare".
-They currently are working with ECMA award-winning producer Jamie Foulds for a full-length LP to be released in 2016.